facelessuser/sublime-markdown-popups/docs/faq.md

     Because I like it that way.
 If you are planning on having a snippet of text sent through the syntax highlighter and do not want your tabs to be converted to 4 spaces, you should convert it to the number of spaces you like **before** sending it through the syntax highlighter.
     {: style="font-style: italic"}

-- **Why does &lt;insert element&gt; not work, or cause the tooltip not to show?**
+- **Why does &lt;insert element&gt; not work, or cause the popup/phantom not to show?**

     Because Sublime's HTML engine is extremely limited.
 Though I do not have a complete list of all supported elements, you should keep things basic.
-Things like `#!html <table>` will not work.
+Things like `#!html <table>` will not *currently* work.
     {: style="font-style: italic"}